TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/loading_application.md

 There are 3 methods to load a binary via CCS:
 	- Loading an existing .out
 	- Build and load .out directly in CCS
-	- Load .appimage via SBL JTAG UNIFLASH
+	- Load .mcelf via SBL JTAG UNIFLASH

 ### Loading an executable in CCS